opulo-inc/docs/content/en/openpnp/FTP/_index.md

 - src: "**.png"
 - src: "**.jpg"
 description: >
-  Using the FTP to set up your LumenPnP
+  Use the Functional Test Placement PCB to learn how to run a job
 ---